melon-li/ccnhcaching/README.md

 Fig. 1a depicts CCNHCaching structural diagram.
-Interfaces in CCNHCaching is realized based on point-to-point model of NS-3, which puts bits on a corresponding channel "wire".
+Interfaces in CCNHCaching are realized based on point-to-point model of NS-3, which puts bits on a corresponding channel "wire".
 Point-to-point network device models egress that can send bits at certain data-rate with egress queue.
-The receiving device models ingress interface without ingress queue, that can receive any data rate queue.
+The receiving device models ingress interface without ingress queue, that can receive data at any rate.
 Therefore, there is no need, nor way to set a receive data rate in this model.
 By setting the data-rate on the transmitter of both devices connected to a given point-to-point-channel one can model a symmetric channel;or by setting different data-rates one can model an asymmetric channel.